mbrenn/BurnSystems.CommandLine/README.md

 * input: input.txt
 * output: output.txt

+## Short options

+By defining the short name for an option, which consists of one character, the length of the arguments can be shortened.

+    var evaluator = new CommandLineEvaluator(args)
+        .WithArgument("input", hasValue: true, shortName: 'i')
+        .WithArgument("output", hasValue: true, shortName: 'o');

+The following statement will be evaluated with the long names:

+    consoleapp.exe -i input.txt -o output.txt

+* input: input.txt
+* output: output.txt

 ## Mandatory Value

 To configure a mandatory NamedArgument, the following extension method can be used: